 Play the Podcast.

 Slide 8: Teacher: You heard Praiseworthy tell the children that they were going to need to learn more about the details of the issues affecting daily life if any problems were going to be solved.
 In order to be informed, will need to do some research.

 After the research all members of your group will read your challenge handout and create a performance about your assigned issue.

+Before this happens, individually, (or in pairs) I am asking you to read the handout I will give you ~ all members of the group you are in will also read this handout.
 Please take notes on the details on the Graphic Organizer.
 Do your best thinking, and search through the resources I will give you to find the details and facts!
 (Close reading techniques recommended) Teacher articles below:

 When we have finished this, we will meet in groups, establish rules for our collaboration, and get to work on your challenge.

 Slide 9: Teacher: Please read the article(s) I have given you, (either separately or in pairs with another person in your group).
 Underline key words and circle words you do not understand.

 *Heterogeneous Groups: 1) Travel, 2) The Life of a 49’er and Mining, 3) Women of the West, 4) Immigrants, Migrants, Native Americans, 5) Law and Order.